MicrosoftDocs/learn/learn-pr/wwl-sci/connect-non-azure-machines-to-azure-defender/includes/5-connect-gcp-accounts.md

 ### Create a dedicated service account for the security configuration integration

-1. In the GCP Console, select the project you want to connect to Security Center.
+1. In the GCP Console, select the project you want to connect to Defender for Cloud.

 1. In the Navigation menu, Under IAM & admin options, select **Service accounts**.